* Italian 10-year bond yields down 13 bps

 But even if Renzi loses, fresh elections are not a given.
 President Sergio Mattarella could urge Renzi to stay, mandate another centre-leftist to form a new government or even try to persuade Silvio Berlusconi's centre-right party to join or support a caretaker or technocratic government.

-Shorting, or selling a borrowed asset, is a technique used to bet that the value of an asset will decrease.
+Shorting, or selling a borrowed asset, is a technique used to bet that the value of an asset will decline.